VanJEM/VanJEM/README.md

 - 👋 Hi, I’m @VanJEM
 - 👀 I’m interested in Outer Space and Astronomy
-- 🌱 I’m currently learning at the Colorado School of Mines, pursuing a major in Mechanical Engineering with a minor in Aerospace Engineering
+- 🌱 I’m a graduate of the Colorado School of Mines with a Bachelor of Science in Mechanical Engineering and a minor in Aerospace Engineering
 - 💞️ I’m not looking to collaborate right now.
-- 📫 How to reach me: email me @ following email: mvanvooren02@gmail.com
+- 📫 How to reach me: email me @ following email: madeline.e.vanvooren@gmail.com

 <!---
 VanJEM/VanJEM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.